sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 where :math:`\omega_k` is the prefix of length :math:`k` of the infinite word :math:`\omega`.

 This broken line is very interesting since it is a geometrical object which completely encode the substitution and is stable by multiplication by the incidence matrix.
+And we get the quasicrystal or the Rauzy fractal by projecting this set of point.

 Rauzy fractal
 ~~~~~~~~~~~~~